TawannaWillis/azure-active-directory-Installation/README.md

 # Azure-Active-Directory-Configuration

 <br /><h2>Objectives</h2>
-A step-by-step project demonstrating the setup and configuration of on-premises Active Directory within Azure virtual machines.
-Includes group policies and user management. <br />
+This project demonstrates the setup and configuration of an on-premises Active Directory environment within Azure virtual machines.
+It covers creating a virtual network, setting up domain controllers, and managing group policies to simulate real-world IT infrastructure. <br />

 <h2>Skills</h2>